Why I Chose Whole Foods and GAVE UP Sugar

 The second pivotal moment came not long after.

-I turned to Mark and said, “Do you realise how many promises I have made to myself and broken?”
+I turned to Mark and said, “Do you realise how many promises I’ve made to myself and broken?”

-I turned to him and said, “Alright.
+I looked at him and said, “Alright.
 I’ll let you train me.
 I’ll teach you how to cook with whole foods, and you can train me.”

-Mark had always been very fit.
-I, on the other hand, had often been very unfit because I felt so badly about myself.
-Even walking up hills left me puffed, and long walks were not something that excited me or even crossed my mind.
+Mark had always been very fit, but I had often felt so unfit because I felt so bad about myself.
+Even walking up hills left me puffed, and long walks were not something I relished.

 Freedom Through Whole Foods

-Over time I began to realise that what I thought was a dieting problem was really a freedom problem.
-Once sugar was taken off the table and whole foods became the focus, my relationship with food began to change.
+Over time, I began to realise that what I thought was a dieting problem was really a freedom problem.
+Once sugar was removed and whole foods became the focus, my relationship with food began to change.

-Instead of living in cycles of restriction and guilt, I began learning how to nourish my body properly.
+Instead of living in cycles of restriction and guilt, I started learning how to nourish my body properly.

-Freedom has become a thread through my life, from the way I eat to the way I dress, the way I sing, and even the way I dance.
-Sometimes I put music on and dance around the room by myself.
+Freedom has become a thread woven through my life from the way I eat to the way I dress, the way I sing, and even the way I dance.
+Sometimes I just put on music and dance around the room by myself.
 It’s simple, but it feels wonderfully liberating.

 Join the Pure Joy Circle